6-minute read

 Get early adopters to test, test, test

 Testing conversation algorithms is especially important for a customer-facing tool.
 If responses are choppy, slow, or at worst, inaccurate or offensive, customers will lose faith in your brand and your investment in chatbot technology will fall flat.
-Be sure to engage available internal groups to adopt the technology early.
-In addition to proofing for issues, these group will gain experience and be able to serve as experts to assist in full deployment down the line.
+Change management consulting experts advise engaging internal groups to adopt the technology early.
+In addition to proofing for issues, these groups will gain experience and be able to serve as experts to assist in full deployment down the line.

 Train and launch

-After you’ve tested the bots internally, you must train CSR’s to use the chatbot technology.
+After you’ve tested the bots internally, you must train customer service reps (CSRs) to use the chatbot technology.
 Customer service in chatbot-assisted messaging is different than in-person, voice, or self-serve customer service.
 Messaging itself may be familiar, but its use as a customer service tool is relatively new—especially when paired with AI.

 CSR’s must be trained in the two ways chatbots can assist: as a third party within live customer chats and as a separate resource outside of the CSR/customer conversation.
 By learning how to phrase their written queries correctly, agents can use chatbots to access information when they need it and serve customers quickly and efficiently.